FAQ

 I do not have an academic background in astronomy, can I still apply?

 Yes, however a background in physics or very closely related field is mandatory.
-Please be clear in describing how your skills and knowledge match the projects you have selected.
+Please be clear in describing how your skills and knowledge match the topics you have selected for the training project.

 How should I send the documentation?